BHP delays decision on Jansen potash project by a few months

 “We continue to expect that this (decision) will occur in the next, coming few months.”

-Development of the project is expected to take five years and have an annual capacity to produce around 4.4 million tonnes of potash with an estimated mine life of 100 years.
-It will have capacity for an additional 12 million tonnes in stages thereafter.
-(Reporting by Melanie Burton; editing by Richard Pullin)
+The miner expects the project will take five years to develop and have an annual production capacity of around 4.4 million tonnes of potash in its first phase.
+It will have capacity for an additional 12 million tonnes in stages thereafter for a life of 100 years.

+Udd was speaking to investors about the outlook for the potash market, for which BHP expects demand to catch up with supply by late this decade or early next.

+BHP estimated global production of potash was 76 million tonnes (Mt) in 2020, which could rise to 86 Mt when factoring in latent capacity.

 Our Standards: The Thomson Reuters Trust Principles.